latent-to/developer-docs/docs/fees.md

 ## Weight-Based Transaction Fees

-Many extrinsics in Bittensor are subject to **weight-based fees**.
+Many extrinsics in Bittensor are subject to a flat **weight-based fee**.
 In Polkadot-based chains like Subtensor (Bittensor's layer 1 blockchain), [weight](https://docs.polkadot.com/polkadot-protocol/glossary/#weight) is a measure of compute time.

 **Fee Details**:
 - **Current rate**:  $\approx0.0013 \tau$